How to Read Reversal Patterns for New Traders

 Reverse Head & Shoulders Reversal Pattern

-Reverse Head & Shoulders chart setup is a bullish reversal setup that forms after a downwards trend.
+A Reverse Head & Shoulders chart pattern indicates a bullish reversal that appears after a downward trend.

 There's an initial dip which is the first inverse shoulder then a modest peak in price, then a second lower dip which is the reverse head and then another price peak followed by the last price dip in price which is the second inverse shoulder.

-The highest points between the two price peaks forms the neck-line and the reversal signal from this reverse head and shoulders setup is confirmed once price goes above this neckline.
+The highest point between the two price peaks forms the neckline.
+The reversal signal from this reverse head and shoulders setup is confirmed once the price breaks above that neckline.

 How Do You Read Reversal Setups for New Traders